zack-ashen/noted/README.md

 noted --list
 ```
 ## More Info
-<p> This project is still under heavy development, so if you would like to help out feel free to reach out. </p>
+<p> This project is still under development, so if you would like to help out feel free to reach out. </p>